last updated: July 2021

 Aleksey Smirnov (2005-07), currently on faculty at Michigan Technical University.
 Topic: Intensity and field morphology of the Archean-Paleoproterozoic geomagnetic field, and refinement of the Neoarchean apparent polar wander path for the Pilbara craton, Western Australia.

-Current students (primary adviser)
+Current students (primary adviser or co-adviser)

 Current graduate students (second discourse adviser)